The Best Credit Cards for Military Members in 2025

 Potential value: $1,000+ per year in credits and perks—for free.

-Here at LazyPoints, we don’t mind annual fees, but generally prefer cards that pay for themselves, like the Capital One Venture X ($400 worth of annual credits/points for a $395 annual fee) or IHG Premier (a free hotel stay for a ~$100 fee).
+At LazyPoints, we don’t mind annual fees, but generally prefer cards that pay for themselves, like the Capital One Venture X ($400 worth of annual credits/points for a $395 annual fee) or IHG Premier (a free hotel stay for a ~$100 fee).
 But what if you could get all those benefits without having to pay the fee?
-If you’re an active duty military member–or married to one–that might be an option!
+If you’re an active duty military member—or married to one—that might be an option!
 You could get $1,000+ in annual value with a card or two, all for free.

 Why military service is a credit card superpower

 To protect servicemembers from onerous financial obligations, Congress passed two laws: the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA).
 The SCRA applies to credit and debt incurred before service, while the MLA applies to debt incurred during service.
-Among the benefits provided by these laws is a limit on interest (for a summary, check out this handout from the Consumer Financial Protection Agency).
+Among the benefits provided by these laws is a limit on interest (for a summary, check out this handout from the Consumer Financial Protection Bureau).

 The law may not be crystal clear about how this applies to credit card annual fees, but whether out of risk-averse compliance or out of appreciation for our military, some banks waive annual fees on their credit card products under one or both of these programs–sometimes even on their ultra-premium products.